A partial index of discussion notes in this directory is in

 Artist Run Multiverse Summit with Kunsthal Gent, Pallas Projects, Rabbits Road Press/Oomk, Transmission, White Pube.
 A gathering of artist run organisations from across the UK and Europe to celebrate, share ideas, eat and sleep together and make plans for the future.

 My "interruption", on day 1, in the middle of all that, was on this (unadvertised) topic

 Empty space includes billions of potential curved paths through which a wasp or a ball could move.
 Mathematicians have studied space for centuries, but it is also partially understood by many animals that see things in space, move through space, and manipulate things, including nest-building birds, animals that hunt for, peel, or tear open their food and pre-verbal human toddlers.

-Note 1: the same cannot be said of current AI systems and robots, as pointed out in the talk.
+Note 1: Despite appearances in many impressive demos, current AI systems and robots do not share this deep spatial understanding, as pointed out in the talk.

 Note 2: "billions" is an understatement!